MAIN POWER OFF ON

 View Repo

-TCS34725 RGB Sensor I²C · SDA/SCL Arduino Uno Classify Color threshold logic SG90 Servo Chute Position D9 PWM NEMA17 Stepper Rotate Bin Disk TB6600 Driver 20×4 LCD Live Counts 95% accuracy · 100 trials · ~10 items/min · under $106
+TCS34725 RGB Sensor I²C · SDA/SCL Arduino Uno Classify Color threshold logic SG90 Servo Chute Position D9 PWM NEMA17 Stepper Rotate Bin Disk TB6600 Driver 20×4 LCD Live Counts 95% accuracy · hundreds of trials · ~10 items/min · under $106

 Arduino C++I²CServo PWMStepper ControlTCS34725TB6600 DriverLCD Display